 If you will be staying in Strix or Pax in Solna, the keys will be collected for you in advance.
 If you will be staying at Jägargatan, you will receive an e-mail from KI Housing with a code to a key box, where you can collect your keys upon arrival at Jägargatan.
 For accommodation arranged privately, you will have to make your own arrangements for collecting the keys.

-An introduction week is arranged at the end of August for all new international students at Karolinska Institutet with important information from the Library, Tax Office and much more.
+An introduction week is arranged at the end of August for all new students at Karolinska Institutet with practical information about studying at KI.
 Read more about introduction week.

 MRSA screening for clinical students